vu-rdm-tech/metadata/README.md

 The [minimal metadata guide](minimal_metadata_guide.md) is mainly meant as a reference for support personnel involved in the VU NRDS network.

-To target researchers repository specific guides are preferred, so they do not have to interpret these guidelines for that repository themselves.
+To target researchers tool specific guides are preferred, so they do not have to interpret these guidelines for that tool themselves.

 ## How to request changes
 ### Create an issue